wtrdr/tttab/README.md

     Save your favoriate tab.
     You can see a [tttr] sign on the extension icon when you are on saving mode.
 1. Type `ttt[0-9]`.
-    Restore your saved tab on a new window.
+    Restore your saved tab on a new tab.
     You can see a [ttt] sign on the extensions icon when you are on restoring mode.
+1. Type `ttte`
+    Expand all saved url on the new tabs.
+1. Type `tttt`
+    Open current url on a new tab for background.
 1. Press `Ctrl + Shift + T`.
     You can see a list which has your tabs url.

+    After you open the list.

+    1. Type `[0-9]` (some number).
+       (If saved list item.)
+Restore your saved tab on a new tab.
+       (If not saved list item.)
+Save current url to the number.

 ## NOTE